iShares Asia 50 ETF (NASDAQ:AIA) Sees Strong Trading Volume

-iShares Asia 50 ETF (NASDAQ:AIA – Get Free Report) saw unusually-high trading volume on Thursday .
-Approximately 328,815 shares were traded during trading, an increase of 346% from the previous session’s volume of 73,786 shares.The stock last traded at $67.88 and had previously closed at $65.88.
+Shares of iShares Asia 50 ETF (NASDAQ:AIA – Get Free Report) saw unusually-high trading volume on Wednesday .
+Approximately 93,945 shares traded hands during trading, an increase of 26% from the previous session’s volume of 74,651 shares.The stock last traded at $71.06 and had previously closed at $71.63.

 iShares Asia 50 ETF Stock Performance